JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 Since this post, quite the collective discussion has popped up on the subject.
 Perhaps most relevantly, you were rightly given accolades for uncovering the deadly bug.[^yays] 🎖️ The context under which this occurred is materially-relevant to the rest of this discussion, so I will link it here:

-[^yays]: _See_ the [above post](https://github.com/stellar/stellar-protocol/discussions/1558#discussion-7245978) ("PREV") at n.3. _See also infra_ S 1.3.
+[^yays]: _See_ the [above post](https://github.com/stellar/stellar-protocol/discussions/1558#discussion-7245978) ("PREV") at n.3. _See also infra_ § 1.3.
 There might be some legal jargon sprinkled in here for the regulators that read it, but really this is about how we might best empower people like you to smoothly access liquidity.

 [![meridian-2024-ama](imgs/comments/builders-bridge-thumbnail.png)](https://youtu.be/KTH85egVSzw?t=388)